 Because of this, you can configure multiple Things in one fell swoop.
 If you’re configuring all the new lights in the warehouse, for instance, you turn them all on, do the configuration, and it can work on all of them at the same time.
 Note, however, that this isn’t a specific thing about ProbMe – the Thing manufacturer has control over this based on how they assign the passphrases.

 So what’s happening under the hood to make this happen?
-The app is using WiFi’s discovery mode to broadcast to all Things.
+The app is using WiFi’s discovery mode usually reserved for error testing a laptop not connecting to wifi, but also to broadcast to all Things.
 In the configuration field, it has a long string containing the Thing passphrase, the SSID, and the network password; the ProbMe software in the WiFi module of the Thing parses those items, recognizes its own ProbMe passphrase at the start of the string, and then uses the information to connect to the network on its own (or ignores it if it was some other Thing’s passphrase).

 Image courtesy Econais